About getting active

 – While waiting for the kettle to boil, do a few wall push-ups or calf stretches.

 – When you brush your teeth, do 10 squats.

 – While watching television, do stretches and core exercises, or pedal a stationary bike.
-Or maybe try to do 20 crunches and 20 push-ups.
+Or maybe try to do 20 star jumps and 20 couch push-ups.